acts-project/acts/docs/core/eventdata/tracks.md

 #### MultiTrajectory (track state) backend

-The track state container can [share] components](#track_edm_component_sharing).
+The track state container can [share components](#track_edm_component_sharing).
 This is implemented for the shareable components by the interface layer looking up a *component* that stores an index into a separate shareable-component-container.
 Then, functions exists which return `Eigen` maps into the relevant backend storage based on the index looked up as a component before.

 The track state container also handles *calibrated* measurement in a packed way.
 This is to say, that for $N$ dimensional measurement, the backend can